phil-mcgee/petclinic/README.md

 Hint: For quicker development you can kill the petclinic docker container but leave the DB container running.
 Then you can launch a local petclinic and it will use the DB container.
-(This app instance won't run with the Contrast agent.)
+(This app instance won't be running with the Contrast agent, however.)
 ```asciidoc
 java -jar target/spring-petclinic-3.1.0-SNAPSHOT.jar
 ```